 Author: House of Eden

-- The winners of the German Design Award 2023 will be honored on February 03rd
+- The winners of the German Design Award 2023 will be honored on 03rd of February

 - Complementary Penal Talks are intended to promote the discourse on forward-looking design and enable knowledge transfer

 The German Design Council has been presenting the German Design Award since 2012 to honor pioneering products and innovative projects in 68 categories in the three subject areas Excellent Product Design, Excellent Communications Design and Excellent Architecture.
 This year, the interdisciplinary and independent expert jury evaluated 4.200 submissions from German and international companies from 57 countries.
 A total of 98 times gold was awarded - the highest distinction of the award.
 Incidentally, the countries to watch that have been able to position themselves at the forefront of innovation are Germany, China, Austria and Italy.

 "The German Design Award highlights those companies, projects and products that keep up with the transformations of our time, drive sustainable solutions and provide innovative answers to a constantly changing world," says Lutz Dietzold, CEO of the German Design Council.
 The wide range of winners clearly shows that more and more companies and designers are dealing with the political, social and ecological challenges of our time.
 That they question changes and develop new perspectives in order to change the status quo instead of manifesting it.

 German Design Award 2023: Center for future-oriented design and changemaker